School Meals AND PACKED LUNCHES

 Children should only bring fresh or dried fruit to school for playtimes and clubs to fit in with nutritional guidelines.

 This aligns with the fresh fruit scheme in Early Years and KS1.
 This should also be the case also for after school clubs.
 It is the most sensible option if children are undertaking physical activity; water should be brought if a drink is required.
-On a Friday we are happy to relax the rules in the same way as school dinners so on these days children may bring nut-free cereal bars, snack-a-jacks or other healthy options.
+On a Friday, we are happy to relax the rules in the same way as school dinners, so on these days’ children may bring nut free cereal bars, snack a jacks or other healthy options.
+(Biscuits, crisps, do not fit this category.)
 When collecting your children from school please do not give them items to eat on the school premises – they stain and damage the playing surface and create additional work for the cleaners.

 RRS Article 24